 Learning Korean can take way too long if you don’t use the right resources.
 If you invest your time in the best language learning program, you’ll study the language effectively.
 Fast-track your Korean studies easily with OptiLingo.

 OptiLingo is a language learning app built on scientifically proven methods.
 By combining comprehensible input and spaced repetition, you’re guaranteed to remember your lesson.
 This app also gives you the most common words and expressions in the Korean language.
 So, you’ll learn exactly how the locals speak.
 With OptiLingo, you can see results fast.
-Try your free lesson today, and discover how effective learning Korean can be!
+Try it FREE today, and discover how effective learning Korean can be!